Learn more about the members and staff of Rutgers Center for State Health Policy. Choose from the following:

 Joel C. Cantor, Distinguished Professor & Director

-Joel C. Cantor (Sc.D., Johns Hopkins University) is a Distinguished Professor of Public Policy and the founding Director of the Center for State Health Policy at Rutgers University in New Brunswick, New Jersey.
-Established 1999, the Center is a leader in health policy research and development nationally, with a special focus on informing policy in New Jersey.
-Dr. Cantor is published widely in the health services and policy literature on innovations in health service delivery and the regulation of private health insurance markets.
-He serves frequently as an advisor on health policy matters to New Jersey state government, and was the 2006 recipient of the Rutgers University President's Award for Research in Service to New Jersey.
-In June 2017, Dr. Cantor was appointed Interim Director of the Rutgers Institute for Health, Health Care Policy and Aging Research.
-The Institute is the parent unit of the Center for State Health Policy and other centers and programs addressing critical health and mental health issues.
-Prior to joining Rutgers in 1999, Dr. Cantor served as director of research at the United Hospital Fund of New York and director of evaluation research at the Robert Wood Johnson Foundation.
-He received his doctorate in health policy and management from the Johns Hopkins University, School of Public Health in 1988, and was elected a Fellow of AcademyHealth in 1996.
+Joel C. Cantor (Sc.D., Johns Hopkins University) is a Distinguished Professor of Public Policy at the Bloustein School of Planning and Public Policy and the founding Director of the Center for State Health Policy at Rutgers University in New Brunswick, New Jersey.
+Dr. Cantor is published widely in the health services and policy literature on innovations in health service delivery for high-need populations and the regulation of health insurance markets.
+He serves frequently as an advisor on health policy matters to New Jersey state government and was the 2006 recipient of the Rutgers University President's Award for Research in Service to New Jersey.
+Dr. Cantor currently leads a major study funded by the National Institutes of Health (R01MD015261) examining the contribution of homelessness to racial/ethnic and geographic disparities in health services outcomes and how permanent supportive housing can mitigate those disparities.
+He also is co-principal investigator of the New Jersey Population Health Cohort Study, a major new investigation of the effects of stress and resilience on population health and health equity.
+Prior to joining Rutgers in 1999, Dr. Cantor served as Director of Research at the United Hospital Fund of New York and Director of Evaluation Research at the Robert Wood Johnson Foundation.
+He received his doctorate in health policy and management from the Johns Hopkins University School of Public Health in 1988 and was elected a fellow of AcademyHealth in 1996 and the National Academy of Social Insurance in 2019.

 Margaret Koller, Executive Director

-Margaret Koller (M.S., Rutgers University) is the Executive Director at Rutgers Center for State Health Policy, serving as the Center’s Chief Operating Officer overseeing all project development, financial, and strategic planning activities.
-Ms. Koller is also the co-principal investigator for the Center’s infrastructure grant from the Robert Wood Johnson Foundation and most recently directed the Center’s $14 million Affordable Care Act (ACA) project portfolio funded by the Center for Medicare & Medicaid Innovation (CMMI), which included the State Innovation Model (SIM) Design grant to advance New Jersey’s delivery system transformation priorities.
-Her expertise is in the areas of health care coverage and access, and insurance regulations and she routinely represents the Center to policy and stakeholder audiences around the state.
-In 2004, Ms. Koller received a gubernatorial appointment to the New Jersey Small Employer Health Benefits Program Board of Directors where she currently serves as the Board's Vice Chairperson.
-Before joining the Center in February 2001, Ms. Koller worked for Prudential HealthCare, and later Aetna, in a series of management roles.
-Prior to her experience in managed care, she served as a Congressional Aide in the New Jersey district office of Congressman Bernard Dwyer.
+Margaret Koller (M.S., Rutgers University) is the Executive Director at Rutgers Center for State Health Policy, serving as Chief Operating Officer overseeing the development and management of the Center’s research portfolio, compliance with financial and data use agreements and the Center’s communication and dissemination strategies.
+Currently, Ms. Koller is directing the implementation of the NJ Integrated Population Health Data (iPHD) Project in New Jersey which will use linked data to inform population health research and improve the efficiency of state government programs.
+Ms. Koller is also the co-principal investigator for the Center’s core grant from the Robert Wood Johnson Foundation (RWJF) and collaborated with RWJF to author a 2018 report entitled Building a Culture of Health: A Policy Roadmap to Help All New Jerseyans Live Their Healthiest Lives.
+Her expertise is in the areas of health care coverage and access, as well as insurance regulations, and she routinely represents the Center to policy and stakeholder audiences around the state.
+Ms. Koller received a gubernatorial appointment to the New Jersey Small Employer Health Benefits Program Board of Directors where she currently serves as the Board's Vice Chairperson.
+She is also a member of Senator Joseph Vitale’s Working Group on Health Reform and sits on the Advisory Board of Rutgers Institute for Women’s Leadership.
+Prior to joining the Center, Ms. Koller worked for Prudential HealthCare, and later Aetna in a series of leadership roles.
+Prior to her experience in managed care, she served as a Congressional Aide for a NJ member of Congress.
 Ms. Koller was a fellow at the Eagleton Institute of Politics at Rutgers University where she earned an M.S. in Public Policy.

 Michael J. Yedidia, Research Professor & Senior Medical Sociologist

-Michael J. Yedidia (Ph.D., Brandeis University; M.P.H., Yale University) is a Research Professor and Senior Medical Sociologist at the Center for State Health Policy.
-His research focuses on health professions education, prevention of childhood obesity, population health, access to care, patient perspectives on health and illness, and quality improvement.
-He currently leads an NIH-funded study of the determinants of childhood obesity, following a panel of low-income children in four cities over five years and assessing the impact of aspects of the food and physical activity environment on weight status.
-He also directs a project providing support for promoting a culture of health to 20 community coalitions in New Jersey.
-He has conducted numerous evaluation studies of health professions education programs including two multi-site, controlled evaluations of curricular interventions, one in undergraduate medical education (teaching communications competencies at three medical schools) and the other in graduate medical and nursing education.
-He was also national program director for Evaluating Innovations in Nursing Education, the Robert Wood Johnson Foundation’s national initiative to support evaluation of interventions addressing the nurse faculty shortage.
+Michael J. Yedidia (Ph.D., Brandeis University; M.P.H., Yale University) is a Professor and Senior Medical Sociologist at the Rutgers University Center for State Health Policy and the Institute for Health.
+Trained in sociology and public health, his research focuses on the prevention of childhood obesity, population health disparities, health professions education, care models for serving vulnerable populations, patient perspectives on health and illness, and quality improvement.
+He co-leads the New Jersey Child Health Study, which follows panels of low-income children, as well as a cohort of public schools to assess the impact of aspects of the food and physical activity environment on weight status.
+A current focus is the impact of pandemic-related school closures on obesity and the mitigating effects of child-targeted, federal emergency food assistance.
+Dr. Yedidia is also collaborating on a study examining the effects of providing supportive housing services on health care use among homeless adults.
+In the past, he served as the national program director for Evaluating Innovations in Nursing Education, the Robert Wood Johnson Foundation’s initiative to support evaluation of interventions addressing the nurse faculty shortage.
+His research has been funded by grants from the National Institutes of Health, the Agency for Healthcare Research and Quality, the Robert Wood Johnson Foundation, and Josiah Macy Jr. Foundation, among others.
 Prior to joining the faculty at Rutgers, Dr. Yedidia was a senior health services researcher at NYU’s Wagner Graduate School of Public Service and taught medical sociology, health policy, and research methods at the Department of Sociology and the Medical Education Program at Brown University.

-Frank J. Thompson, Distinguished Professor of Public Affairs & Faculty Director, Newark
+Frank J. Thompson, Distinguished Professor of Public Affairs Emeritus & Faculty Director, Newark

-Frank J. Thompson (Ph.D., University of California, Berkeley) is Distinguished Professor of Public Affairs and Administration at Rutgers-Newark and at the Rutgers Center for State Health Policy in New Brunswick.
+Frank J. Thompson (Ph.D, University of California, Berkeley) is Distinguished Professor of Public Affairs and Administration Emeritus at Rutgers-Newark and the Rutgers Center for State Health Policy in New Brunswick.
 Professor Thompson has served as a fellow with the U.S. Public Health Service and published extensively on issues of health policy and implementation.
-He has especially focused on issues of federalism and health policy, participating in multiple funded projects related to this subject while affiliated with the Rockefeller Institute of Government in Albany, New York.
+He has especially focused on issues of health policy and federalism, participating in multiple funded projects related to this subject.
 In 2008, Professor Thompson received a Robert Wood Johnson Investigator Award to study the evolution of Medicaid policy during the Clinton, G.W.
 Bush, and Obama administrations.
-This research has led to several publications in scholarly journals and culminated in a book, Medicaid Politics: Federalism, Policy Durability, and Health Reform with Georgetown University (2012).
-The book assesses the policy and political dynamics that fueled the dramatic expansion of Medicaid and established it as a key pillar of the Affordable Care Act.
-The role of Medicaid waivers as a catalyst for change receives particular attention.
-Thompson received his undergraduate degree in political science from the University of Chicago.
-He is a Fellow of the National Academy of Public Administration.
+This research led to several scholarly publications and culminated in a book, Medicaid Politics: Federalism, Policy Durability, and Health Reform (Georgetown University Press).
+Professor Thompson’s more recent publications have focused on how the Obama, Trump and Biden administrations have sought to shape the Affordable Care Act.
+This research informed his co-authored book, Trump, the Administrative Presidency, and Federalism (Brookings Institution), which received the 2021 Brownlow Award from the National Academy of Public Administration.
+Professor Thompson is currently a co-editor of the Tracking Health Reform section of the Journal of Health Policy, Politics, and Law.

 David M. Frankford, Professor of Law & Faculty Director, Camden